Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Relatively perfect group schemes

 \begin{definition}[RPAU group scheme] We write $\Alg(k)$ (resp. $\Alg_u(k)$) the category of (resp. unipotent) commutative, quasi-compact smooth $k$-group schemes with $k$-group scheme morphisms.
 We write $\Alg^\RP(k)$ (resp. $\Alg^\RP_u(k)$) the category of commutative RPA (resp.
 RPAU) $k$-group schemes with $k$-group scheme morphisms.
 For $\tau=\RP,\RPS$, we write $\Sh_a(k_\tau)$ (resp. $\Sh_0(k_\tau)$) the full subcategory of $\Sh(k_\tau)$ of sheaves representable by objects of $\Alg^\RP(k)$ (resp. $\Alg_u^\RP(k)$). \end{definition}

-If instead we consider all finite presentation commutative $k$-groups, the resulting category would be an abelian subcategory of $\Sh(k_\fppf)$ (\cite{SGA3} $\mathrm{VI}_{\mathrm A}$, Th.
-3.2).
-By considering only smooth $k$-groups, we ensure the exact structure étale-local (\textit{i.e.} $\Alg(k)$ is an exact subcategory of $\Sh(k_\Et)$ ; \cite{SGA4} 17.16.3 (ii)), but $\Alg(k)$ is not abelian.
+If instead we consider all finite presentation commutative $k$-groups, the resulting category would be an abelian subcategory of $\Sh(k_\fppf)$ \cite[Th.
+3.2 of $\mathrm{VI}_{\mathrm A}$]{SGA3}.
+By considering only smooth $k$-groups, we ensure the exact structure is étale-local\footnote{In other words, the Yoneda functor $\Alg(k)\to\Sh(k_\Et)$ is exact.
+It is clearly fully faithful and left-exact.
+An admissible epimorphism $G\to H$ in $\Alg(k)$ is a smooth surjection, so by \cite[Cor.
+17.16.3 (ii)]{EGA4} there exists an étale cover $H'\to H$ and a section of $H$-schemes $H'\to G$.
+Then in $\Sh^\set(k_\Et)$, $H'\to H$ is surjective and decomposes as $H'\to G\to H$, so $G\to H$ is surjective.}, but $\Alg(k)$ is not abelian.
 Thus it is remarkable that $\Alg^\RP(k)$ and $\Alg_u^\RP(k)$ are abelian categories of étale sheaves, in the sense of \Proposition{RPAU characterization}.